bhumitbhatt/super-fashion-puzzle/trunk/README.txt

 *** Contact Information ***
 If you have any question, contact me at ricardo_ruiz_lopez AT yahoo DOT es.
-But remember, SFP is being released without any kind of support.
+But remember, SFP is released without any kind of support.
 Use at your own risk.